dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 ### 401(k)

-In the older days, many workers received old-age pensions from their employers.
+In the older days, many workers received pensions from their employers.
 Once a person retired, a pension plan would pay out a pre-set amount of money (a *defined benefit*) regularly for the rest of that person's life.

 These days, traditional pensions have largely been phased out for most prviate-sector employees.
 Most Americans, other than the independently wealthy, rely on two sources of income to fund their living in retirement years: